Gravitational Black Hole Shadow Spectroscopy: Second-Order Perturbation Coefficients

 This appendix provides the detailed derivation of the coefficients $C_i(\epsilon)$ that appear in the schematic second-order correction to the squared shadow radius, $\Delta R^2_{(2)}$.
 We begin by restating the core formula derived in Sec. \ref{ssec3.2}:

-where $G(r, \delta)$ is the shadow radius function and $r_1$ is the first-order correction to the MPS radius.
-To find the explicit coefficients, we must compute each component of this expression in full detail.
+where $\mathcal{G}(r, \delta)$ is the shadow radius function and $r_1$ is the first-order correction to the MPS radius.
+For explicit evaluation of Eq. \eqref{A1}, we express the coefficients as functions of the dimensionless energy parameter $f = r_0(\epsilon)/M$, where $r_0(\epsilon)$ is the radius of the unperturbed Schwarzschild MPS.
 Throughout, all calculations are performed on the Schwarzschild background, where $\alpha_0 = 1-2M/r$ and $\beta_0 = r^2$.
+The key background quantities are $\alpha_0 = (f-2)/f$ and $\beta_0 = M^2f^2$.
+Substituting these into the expressions above, we arrive at the explicit coefficients $C_i(f)$ for the second-order shadow deviation: